 - Copy one of the user_alias_ids you saved from Step: 2 and click Enter or Try it out! to see if any records are found.
 Swap out each user_alias_id and try the apex_user_id.
 The original ID we got at the beginning of this guide.
 If records are not found, continue on to the next endpoint.

 Locate and click on the ticket_eventsendpoint.
 Find the user_alias_id field and paste in one of your user_alias_ids.
 You can also utilize the user_alias_id__in field and paste in all your user_alias_id's separated by a comma.
 This will look for any record across any of the ID's you input.
 Click Try it out to see the results.

 If you could not locate any data in the above endpoints, continue searching across the remaining endpoints listed below.

 I did not find any data for the user

-If you have not find any data in your account for this user, it could be that the data has been deleted/removed from your account.
-This can happen if the repo or project has been removed from your Flow account.
-If this the case, you should be able to delete this user as there is no data tying them to your account.You can do this on the User page.
+If you did not find any data in your account for this user, the data may have been deleted or removed from your account.
+This can happen if the repo or project was removed from your Flow account.
+You should be able to delete this user as there is no data tying them to your account.You can do this on the User page.

 If you need help, please contact Pluralsight Support.